Spellbound by Elif Shafak – 5 reasons she’s one of my favourite writers

 This month I travelled a lot - through reading, while being in Romania.
 From the neighbouring country Moldavia to Turkey and then to the UK, the stories I read this month spanned through time and geographies.
 Quite interestingly, a touch of serendipity: all three stories had a common theme - stories of women who were … Continue reading What I’m reading in July 2022: Moldavian folklore, Turkish culture, and a bit of immortality

-Discovering Elif Shafak – Three Daughters of Eve and The Forty Rules of Love (book review)
+Three Daughters of Eve and The Forty Rules of Love (book review) – discovering Elif Shafak

 Elif Shafak is one of the most famous Turkish writers of our times.
 She writes both in Turkish and English, and has published 18 books, 11 of which are novels.
-However, it was only in December last year that I first heard about this amazing woman from my dear friend D. Since then I read … Continue reading Discovering Elif Shafak – Three Daughters of Eve and The Forty Rules of Love (book review)
+However, it was only in December last year that I first heard about this amazing woman from my dear friend D. Since then I read … Continue reading Three Daughters of Eve and The Forty Rules of Love (book review) – discovering Elif Shafak

 What I’m reading in March 2021: from classic Toni Morrison to contemporary Yaa Gyasi and Elif Shafak